Direct Telemetry Access: Design

-\boldskipper \textbf{Key-Increment.} Our Key-Increment (KI) primitive is similar to the KW primitive, but allows for addition-based data aggregation.
+\boldskipper \textbf{Key-Increment (KI).} This is similar to the KW primitive, but allows for addition-based data aggregation.
 That is, the KI primitive does not instruct the collector to set a key to a specific value, but it instead \emph{increments} the value of a key.
 For example, switches might only store a few counters in a local cache, and evict old counters from the cache periodically when new counters take their place~\cite{sonchack2018turboflow, narayana2017language}.
 The KI primitive can then deliver collection of these evicted counters at RDMA rates.
 As with KW, the translator reduces network overheads compared with a more naive design.

-Our KI memory acts as a Count-Min Sketch~\cite{cormode2005improved} and we increment $N$ value locations using the RDMA Fetch-and-Add primitive.
+Our KI memory acts as a Count-Min Sketch~\cite{cormode2005improved} and we increment $N$ values using the RDMA Fetch-and-Add primitive.
 On a query, KI returns the minimum value from these $N$ locations.
-Hash collisions may lead to an overestimate of the value, but the theoretical guarantees would match those for Count-Min Sketches~\cite{cormode2005improved}.
-The counters' memory {may be reset periodically, depending on the application.}
+Hash collisions may lead to an overestimate of the value, with error guarantees matching those of Count-Min Sketches~\cite{cormode2005improved}.
+The counters' memory \mbox{may be reset periodically, depending on the application.}

-\boldskipper \textbf{Extensibility.} Our approach is also easily extensible to other primitives by the addition of new DTA translation paths at translators, although they would remain constrained by the limitations imposed by commodity programmable switches~\cite{miao2017silkroad}.
-These limitations could be overcome by implementing the \mbox{translator logic into FPGA-based smartNICs (see \S\ref{sec:discussion}).}
+\boldskipper \textbf{Extensibility.} DTA is easily extensible to other primitives by the addition of new translation paths at translators, although they would remain constrained by the limitations imposed by commodity programmable switches~\cite{miao2017silkroad}.
+Some of these limitations could be overcome by implementing the translator logic into FPGA-based smartNICs (see \S\ref{sec:discussion}).
+For example, one could extend DTA to support collection of sketch-based measurements.
+This could allow for either in-network discovery of network-wide heavy hitters, or aggregation of counters at the translator to decrease the collection load at compute servers.
+Additionally, the translator does not have to be a semi-passive data aggregator as presented here, and primitives could be designed to be more active.
+For example, one could use techniques similar to the ones presented by Gao et al.~\cite{gao2021stats} to derive the network state directly at the translator based on the intercepted telemetry reports, thereby offloading even parts of analysis from the telemetry collectors.